1. Figure out who your customers are

 - Roughly how many people fall into this category?

 - Why should they pick your business instead of a competitor?

 A solid business plan is a key part of starting a business.
 Set out what you want to achieve and how you're planning to achieve it.
 Writing your business plan will help ensure you've thought through every aspect of running a business and can also help you identify any potential weak points.

 Once it's time to launch, a business plan with financial projections can help you get funding from a lender or investor.
 It will also give you a framework to run your business by outlining what's important.

 Will you be a sole trader, a partnership or a registered company?
 Knowing which structure is right for you will depend on your business and how you want to run it.
 Tax and legal requirements can vary for different business structures, so it's important to know your obligations before you get started.

 An accounting system is a must for almost all small businesses, and a little extra effort at the start can save you some headaches come tax time.
 Another key step to take is opening a specific business bank account.
 It's important to separate your business and personal finances for:

 - Better cash flow management

-- Reconciling your BAS and tax returns
+- Reconciling your business activity statement (BAS) and tax returns

-- Presenting your business as more professional.
+- Presenting your business as more professional